Farama-Foundation/HighwayEnv/README.md

 env = gym.make("merge-v0")
 ```

 In this task, the ego-vehicle starts on a main highway but soon approaches a road junction with incoming vehicles on the access ramp.
-The agent's objective is now to maintain a high velocity while making room for the vehicles so that they can safely merge in the traffic.
+The agent's objective is now to maintain a high speed while making room for the vehicles so that they can safely merge in the traffic.

 <p align="center">
     <img src="../gh-media/docs/media/merge-env.gif?raw=true"><br/>